 That answer is not as straightforward as one might think.
-Sometime in the year 2009 I noticed that both of my middle school children had very minimal interest in reading.
+Years ago, I noticed that both of my middle school children had very minimal interest in reading.
 I was sure this situation was absolutely normal, and that there were many other households as well where the boy would rather play video games until the wee hours of the dawn, and the girl would rather hypnotize herself watching endless television shows on Nickelodeon or Disney Channel.

 Additionally, the reading assignments were always tasked with strings attached, such as: “Explain three obstacles you feel the main character had to overcome to achieve success?” or “At the end of each Chapter write a 300 word essay summarizing the main plot?” or “Once your assignment is complete you will need to write an extensive report, with illustration, explaining why you enjoyed or disliked this story.”

 To this day I have not seen a literature reading assignment that the school system provided (during the school year) that simply stated: “Enjoy this wonderful book, and we’ll verbally discuss or debate in the classroom next week.”
 Wow what a concept ... ask your pupils to enjoy a leisure reading assignment once in a while.
 After all, most folks read for leisure at home.
 It's a great outlet to reduce the stresses of everyday life.
 I’m sure you would all agree that it is in everyone’s nature to take part in activities they enjoy.
 Unfortunately, it seemed that every opportunity my children had to read was more or less considered a chore.

 When I asked my children specifically why they weren’t reading, the answer was pretty much what I expected: “I don’t relate to the characters, or the places, or the underlying theme Dad,” meaning that the story did not capture nor keep their attention.